This journal is a member of the Committee on Publication Ethics (COPE).

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.
-Please ensure that both the author list and order are correct at the point of submission.
+Please ensure that both the author list and order are correct on both the Journal's submission site and the manuscript at the point of submission.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who: